prevention-icon

 Native to South America, but introduced to Australia over 20 years ago, fire ants are considered a serious agricultural pest.

-They are reddish-brown coloured, with a rear segment that is usually dark brown and can range from 2-6mm in size, depending on their role in the colony.
-Winged fire ants can fly up to 5km away from the nest to expand the colony.
+They are reddish-brown, with a rear segment that is usually dark brown.
+Depending on their role in the colony, winged fire ants can range from 2-6mm in size.
+Winged fire ants can fly up to 5km from the nest to expand the colony.

 Known to feed on various crops including corn and soy, fire ants also have an appetite for okra, potato tubers and citrus fruit.
 However, these hungry insects are experts at scavenging insects, honeydew produced by aphids, flies, fly larvae, decomposing animals, seeds, as well as oily and sugary products.